shun-li-casia/robotics_sdk_tda4vm/nodes/ti_sde/README.md

 </figure>

 Figure 2 shows the overal block diagram of the multi-layer SDE refinement approach.
 The rectified stereo pair at full resolution are down-sampled by half to smaller resolutions by the MSC (Multi-Scaler) HWA.
 The stereo pair at each layers are provided to SDEs to produce the disparity maps at different resolutions.
 Then the low-resolution disparity map is up-sampled and merged with the high-resolution disparity map successively.
 The merged disparity map is further processed by hole filling algorithm.

+## Known Issues

+1. Output disparity map may have artifacts that are common to block-based stereo algorithms, e.g., noise in the sky, textureless area, repeated patterns, etc.
+2. While the confidence map from SDE has 8 values between 0 (least confident) to 7 (most confident), the confidence map from the multi-layer SDE refinement has only 2 values, 0 and 7.
+Therefore, it would not appear as fine as the SDE's confidence map.